-The university is entering its eighth year as a participant in the Art Institute of Chicago's University Partner Program, which, upon presentation of a DePaul ID card, provides free admission to all DePaul students, faculty and staff.
+Because DePaul is a participant in the Art Institute of Chicago's University Partner Program, all DePaul faculty, staff & students receive free admission upon presentation of a DePaul ID card.

-If you are taking your Chicago Quarter class, you can contact the Art institute at universitypartners@artic.edu at least two weeks in advance to request tickets be printed ahead of time.
+If you are taking your Chicago Quarter class, you can contact the Art Institute at universitypartners@artic.edu at least two weeks in advance to request tickets be printed ahead of time.
 A lecturer for a tour is \$250.
-In addition, the Art Institute has some virtual museum experiences available on their website.